-- 33.01 Distant Location: When housed overnight or longer, at a location outside of the Capital Regional District, the Employee shall receive, in addition to the applicable wage scale, all necessary lodging expenses (lodging to be single occupancy equal to the Canadian Automobile Association (CAA) standards where reasonably available) plus approved per diem and transportation expenses, to, from, and while on the job.
-The Employer will notify the Union prior to such travel.

-- 33.02 Travel Insurance: The Employer shall provide travel insurance for Employees required to travel out of province at the request of the Employer, and will provide the Certificate of Insurance to the Employee prior to travel.
-Insurance Coverage to include:

-- a) Emergency Medical Insurance

-- b) Flight & Travel Accident Insurance

-- c) Cancellation and Interruption Insurance

-- d) Baggage & Personal Effects Insurance

-- 33.03 Should the Employer require an employee to travel outside of Canada, the Employer will apply for and pay for any appropriate work documents, visas, etc. as required by the country to which he is traveling.
+- 33.01 Distant Location: When housed overnight or longer, at a location outside of the Capital Regional District, the Employee shall receive a minimum of (8) hours pay per work and/or travel a day at the applicable wage scale. - 33.02 In addition to the applicable wage scale, all necessary lodging expenses (lodging to be single occupancy equal to the Canadian Automobile Association (CAA) standards where reasonably available) plus approved per diem and transportation expenses, to, from, and while on the job.
+The Employer will notify the Union prior to such travel. - 33.03 Travel Insurance: The Employer shall provide travel insurance for Employees required to travel out of province at the request of the Employer, and will provide the Certificate of Insurance to the Employee prior to travel.
+Insurance Coverage to include: - a) Emergency Medical Insurance - b) Flight & Travel Accident Insurance - c) Cancellation and Interruption Insurance - d) Baggage & Personal Effects Insurance - 33.04 Should the Employer require an employee to travel outside of Canada, the Employer will apply for and pay for any appropriate work documents, visas, etc. as required by the country to which they are traveling.

-In witness whereof these two parties have set 2014. their hands this day of For Pacific Opera Victoria: For IATSE Local 168:
+In witness whereof these two parties have set their hands this \\\\\ day of \\\\\, 2017.

+For Pacific Opera Victoria:

+For IATSE Local 168: